ar-fi/syncmount/README.md

 ## Operational description

+If -U option provided, on startup syncmount will search attached USB block devices and try to mount them in accordance with other command string options.

 While in normal operation, syncmount monitors attachment/detachment of USB storage devices.
 When USB storage attached, syncmount scans it for partitions/volumes and mount all found ones under subfolders of root mount folder as ReadOnly or ReadWrite.
 Mount paths will have global access for read and write for unprivileged users.